About Us

 2000

-The renovated library opened with space converted to offices and a meeting room with 4,000 Sq.
-Ft. of new space, to house the children's and adult collections.
+The renovated library opened, and now held offices and a meeting room with 4,000 sq. ft. of new space to house the expanded children's and adult collections.

 2015